 Keeping an eye on your dog's diet can also greatly influence their skin health.
 For example, dog foods that are grain heavy and high in carbs can contribute towards drying out your dog's skin.

 Raw diets have been known to be much more suitable and healthy for dogs.
-They are usually high in moisture and provide the essential nutrients and minerals to keep skin healthy and soft. `
+They are usually high in moisture and provide the essential nutrients and minerals to keep skin healthy and soft.
+You can also buy vet-approved supplements, such as Bixbi Skin & Coat to add to your pet's diet.

 - Supplements are your dog’s best friend (after you!)